 Doing Business In (DBI) short-term programs allow a small group of Foster MBAs to study a specific subject for one to two weeks at a partner university.
 DBIs combine class time, taught by a foreign professor, with cultural immersions and company visits.
 It is an opportunity to network with Foster peers outside of your cohort, experience business related course work at a foreign university, and take a deep dive into the local business culture.
-In 2021, we are excited to present Doing Business In: Berlin, which will focus on doing business in Germany and the EU, taught by top ranked faculty from WHU Otto Beisheim School of Management.
-The program will feature morning class sessions, followed by afternoon case work or company visits.
-This DBI is worth 2-credits and will occur during Winter Break 2021.
 DBIs typically cost between \$2,500 and \$3,000 (airfare not included).
-Interested incoming students can still participate in this year's DBI but must reach out to passport@uw.edu and express interest by October 1, 2021.